-- DJ copy, Capitol issued as double A side (Strawberry Fields Forever has lower master number)

 --genuine copies of this record do not have a star printed on either side

 -- this is the first of the mid-60s promotional Beatles issues on the Capitol label

 Hi.
+Penny Lane "Promo".
+This is a Top 40 Hard to find Beatles 45 single.
 Originally I just wanted 45 with the trumpet ending.
 Got a copy with the "thin P" number.
-Obviously a bootleg. still nice though.
+Obviously a reissue (1977?) or bootleg.
+Still NM disc though.
 Later got NM copy with large P and wax 6 point asterisk and shiny yellow green labels.
 Looks legit.
 Any other hints to verify??
 Beatle Lew.